Dubrovnik: City walls or Cable car?

 You will see the famous Stradun street and the Bell tower of the Franciscan Monastery.
 There will be an endless of great photo opportunities of cute red rooftops.
 You will also pass St. John’s Fortress and the building of the Aquarium and Maritime Museum.
 You can often spot kayakers under the Lovrijenac Fortress, which is a theatre 37 metres above sea level.
-On the south side of the City Walls, you can see sailing boats and Lokrum Island.
+On the south side of the City Walls, you can see sailing boats and Lokrum Island, which is a great day trip from Dubrovnik.
 When you get to the sight of Buza Beach you will probably envy all the swimmers down there if you visit the walls on a hot summer day, as we did.

 There are 3 entrances to the City Walls.
 The main one is by the Pile Gate on the left-hand side.
 Another access point is by St Lucas Fortress and St John’s Fortress.

 It takes around 1.5-2 hours to walk 2 km around the whole wall at a comfortable pace with photo stops It can take longer if you stop for a drink or food at one of the cafes along the way.